gunthercox/ChatterBot/docs/logic/index.rst

 .. autofunction:: chatterbot.logic.BestMatch

-The :code:`BestMatch` logic adapter selects a response based on the best known match to a given statement.
+The ``BestMatch`` logic adapter selects a response based on the best known match to a given statement.

 How it works
 ------------